-Fig. 3 | Differentially methylation analysis between lesions and NAWM reveals enriched gene ontologies (GOs) related to glial cell development and myelination. a Principal component analysis (PCA) shows the clustering of the samples based on the methylation bèta values. b Out of the 29,446 analysed CpG sites, 8,336 CpGs are differentially methylated between lesions and normal appearing white matter (NAWM; FDR<0.05). c Pearson's correlation analysis between methylation and expression levels of the significantly differentially methylated CpGs. d Gene ontology analysis of the 512 genes that were differentially expressed and correlated significantly with their differential methylated probes (DMPs) revealed two main significantly enriched clusters related to the cytoskeleton and glial cell development/myelination.
+Fig. 3 Differentially methylation analysis between lesions and NAWM reveals enriched gene ontologies (GOs) related to glial cell development and myelination. a Principal component analysis (PCA) shows the clustering of the samples based on the methylation bèta values.
+The numbers in the PCA plot represent the donors to highlight which lesions and NAWM are derived from the same patient. b Out of the 29,446 analysed CpG sites, 8336 CpGs are differentially methylated between lesions and normal-appearing white matter (NAWM; FDR < 0.05). c Pearson's correlation analysis between methylation and expression levels of the significantly differentially methylated CpGs. d Gene ontology analysis of the 512 genes that were differentially expressed and correlated significantly with their differential methylated probes (DMPs) revealed two main significantly enriched clusters related to the cytoskeleton and glial cell development/myelination